Tyrese1/android-webview-boilerplate/README.md

 #android-webview-boilerplate

+*NB: I'm working on simplifying this!
+This message should only be up for 48 hours max, at which point this will be a lot more drag n drop.
+Most of the code is currently still slymax's.*

 Hello!
 This is a fork of slymax's Android Webview boilerplate.
 I removed a couple of things to make it a pure and simple "drag n drop your website in and go" boilerplate.

 I've written a Swift boilerplate for iOS too, which you can find here.